war4uthor/SLAE32/Assignment 4: Custom Encoder/README.md

 # Python Custom Shellcode Encoder
 # Shellcode is XOR encoded with a key of 0x7 and then NOT encoded
-# Next, a random number between 1 and 100 is inserted to pad the shellcode
+# Next, a byte 0xBA is inserted to pad the shellcode

 import random